 But when you get older, more skeptical, and less easily impressed, you may start to ask questions.
 What are those two parts?
 And why don't they come already mixed together?
 That would be the sensible way to do it, wouldn't it?
 I'll answer the first question first.
 The first part of the two-part epoxy is a low-molecular-weight polymer with epoxy groups at each end.
 This is what's shown in the model at the top of the page.
 Can you see the epoxy groups at its ends?
 Its structure looks like this:

-In these prepolymers n can be a high as 25, but the diepoxy in Dad's two-part epoxy adhesive is more likely a small molecule with two epoxy groups, like one of these little fellows:
+In these prepolymers n can be a high as 25, but the diepoxy in Dad's two-part epoxy adhesive is more likely a small molecule with two epoxy groups, like one of the little fellows below.
+To see the first monomer below in more detail, along wtih the two starting materials used to make it, click here.

 If Dad's two-part epoxy adhesive is two tubes of liquid, than the diepoxy is probably one of the small molecules.
 The bigger prepolymers are solids at room temperature.
 If n is as high as 25, the diepoxy is a hard plastic at room temperature.
 Diepoxies like that have to be heated up and melted before they can be mixed with that other part of the two-part epoxy mix.